-FEATURES AND CONTROLS All Wheel Drive System
+FEATURES AND CONTROLS All Wheel Drive (AWD) System

-The All Wheel Drive system is controlled by the 4X4 switch.
+The All Wheel Drive system is controlled by the 4X4 (AWD) switch.

-ADC 4X4 Mode
+ADC 4X4 Mode (if equipped)

-When the switch is on ADC 4X4, the ADC system allows engine braking to all four wheels when the vehicle descends a hill or incline.
+When the switch is on ADC 4X4, the ADC system allows engine braking to all six wheels when the vehicle descends a hill or incline.
 Always move the 4X4 switch to ADC 4X4 before ascending or descending a hill.
 See page 36.

-4X4 Mode
+AWD Mode

-When the switch is on 4X4, the ATV is in 4X4, and the 4X4 indicator icon in the instrument cluster display will be visible.
+When the switch is on 4X4, the vehicle is in all wheel drive, and the AWD indicator light in the instrument cluster will be on.

-When in 4X4, the demand drive unit will automatically engage any time the rear wheels lose traction.
+When in AWD, the demand drive unit will automatically engage any time the rear wheels lose traction.
 When the rear wheels regain traction, the demand drive unit will automatically disengage.

-There is no limit to the length of time the vehicle may remain in 4X4.
-The vehicle automatically engages 4X4 when operating in reverse if the switch is set to either 4X4 position.
+There is no limit to the length of time the vehicle may remain in AWD.

+Tip: The override switch allows activation of AWD in reverse if the 4X4 switch is on.
+See page 26.